nestybox/sysbox-ee/docs/design.md

 This is normally the case for Docker containers.

-Sysboxd adds the following namespaces to all system containers:
+Sysbox adds the following namespaces to all system containers:

 * user
 * cgroup

 ### Process Capabilities

-Sysboxd always enables all process capabilities for the system container's init process (which runs as the root user).
+Sysbox always enables all process capabilities for the system container's init process (which runs as the root user).

 ### Procfs

-Sysboxd always mounts `/proc/sys` read-write inside the system container.
+Sysbox always mounts `/proc/sys` read-write inside the system container.

 Note that by virtue of enabling the Linux user namespace, only namespaced resources under `/proc/sys` will be writeable from within the system container.
-Non-namespaced resources (e.g., those under `/proc/sys/kernel`) won't be writeable from within the system container, unless they are virtualized by Sysboxd (see [Procfs Virtualization](#procfs-virtualization)).
+Non-namespaced resources (e.g., those under `/proc/sys/kernel`) won't be writeable from within the system container, unless they are virtualized by Sysbox (see [Procfs Virtualization](#procfs-virtualization)).

 ### Cgroupfs Mount

-Sysboxd always mounts the cgroupfs as read-write inside the system container (under `/sys/fs/cgroup`).
+Sysbox always mounts the cgroupfs as read-write inside the system container (under `/sys/fs/cgroup`).

 This allows programs inside the system container (e.g., Docker) to